 Helping to Bring Social Back

-Social Networks still can evolve, and founder of Hive Social, Brett Knutson, proves it.
+Social Networks still can evolve, and the founder of Hive Social, Brett Knutson, proves it.
 Hive helps users to find people nearby who share their interests and hobbies.
 Users join communities they enjoy and can adjust their newsfeed to display posts from people from those communities who live not far away from them.
 As a result, this social network encourages people to meet in real life, emphasizing the meaning behind the word “social.”
 Brett started Hive because of his disabled mother who got stuck at home, so was not able to make new friends.
 Later, Brett realized that a lot of people also struggle to find real-life friends, which gave the impulse for creating Hive Social.

 This particular example differs from the previous ones because, at first, Hive Social was a tiny campus application due to a small budget, and KindGeek was not the first company to work on the network.
-Another team was developing mobile application before.
+Another team was developing a mobile application before.
 However, that team appeared to be unreliable.
 Brett Knutson, Hive’s owner, stated, “we had a lot of problems with the team and we were looking for a better solution.”
-Nonetheless, the work done by the previous team was far from perfect, to say the least, so we started developing new Hive iOS and Android applications from the very scratch.
-While we handled development, Hive’s founder was focused on the business and marketing aspects of the startup, searching investors and promoting the social network.
+Nonetheless, the work done by the previous team was far from perfect, to say the least, so we started developing new Hive iOS and Android applications from very scratch.
+While we handled development, Hive’s founder was focused on the business and marketing aspects of the startup, searching for investors and promoting the social network.

 Currently, Hive Social has more than 50,000 users, and new marketing campaigns are being conducted to attract an audience while KindGeek continues to polish the product.
 However, it is also worth mentioning that attracting new users to the social network is not the easiest task due to the extreme saturation of the niche.